PLCnext/EdgeDevices/11_Azure_QuickstartGuide.md

 Only X2 can be used for PROFINET.

 <a name="Build"></a>
-# Step 3 : Build SDK and Run Samples
+# Step 3 : Connect to Azure IoT Central

 Data will be send via Node-RED into MS Azure Cloud.
 All needed software and tools come pre-installed with your Edge-PC!